Dating Dynamics by Enneagram Type: 9 Patterns That Sabotage Love (and the Fix)

 The Pattern That Destroys Type 4 Relationships

-Type 4s don’t just feel deeply—they create emotional tsunamis.
+Type 4s feel deeply.
+Under stress, that depth can swell into an emotional tsunami.
 Many Type 4s sabotage relationships when they feel “too happy.”

 Your Dating Kryptonite: You’re addicted to emotional intensity, mistaking drama for depth.
 Peaceful relationships feel “boring” so you create chaos to feel alive.